TJustin602/boot-camp-project1/README.md

 A relationship between Bitcoin (BTC) price and the S&P500 market indexes in a 5 year span.

 ## Details
-What is the role of Bitcoin in our economy.
-Below are three potential roles:

-It will be interesting to see any correlations and covariances.

-What is the role of Bitcoin in our economy.
-Below are three potential roles:
+A relationship between Bitcoin (BTC) price and the S&P500 market indexes in a 5 year span.

 ## Questions to ask are

-What is the role of Bitcoin in our economy?

 If Bitcoin has been playing a safe-heaven role in the investment world, we should expect to see a negative relationship between stock and Bitcoin prices.

+Below are three potential roles:

-Another possible role is for Bitcoin to follow the same trend than financial markets.
+Is Bitcoin following a trend  different than financial markets.

-That is, if stock prices are rallying, is this positivism contagious, and therefore, also visible in Bitcoin prices
+If stock prices are rallying, is this also visible in Bitcoin prices?

 A third potential outcome from our analysis may be that Bitcoin prices do not show a relationship with the stock market at all.

 ## Technical Requirements